 Today you finally leave dramatic Exmoor as your coast path walking starts to become gentler on the approach to the golden estuaries of North Devon.
 A switchback ride of less demanding climbs above cliffs and drops to hidden coves with good chances of spotting seals as well as the welcome town of Illfracombe well located for lunch on route.

 This morning head out from the perfect miniature inlet at Water Mouth a fjord like cleft below the Gothic looking Watermouth Castle.
 Rillage Point gives good sightings of the Caves and tunnels used by past smugglers as well as glimpses of today’s residents the Herring Gulls, Kittiwakes and Fulmars swooping and soaring away to the old hill fort at Hillsborough with its fine views over Illfracombe from robust double earth ramparts.
-Lunch in Illfracombe which can be at artist Damien Hurst’s “No 11 The Quay” seafood restaurant complete with pickled fish art if you want to push the boat out.
+Lunch in Illfracombe which can be at S&P Fish who have the fishing boats that unload at the quayside.
 A pleasant fishing port trapped between the hills and the Atlantic with a tiny sandy harbour Ilfracombe sits below its Iconic Chapel of St Nicholas standing proudly on top of the former island now known as Lantern Hill (it also doubled as a much needed lighthouse).
 On the way out look into Tunnels Beach named after the tunnels hewn out of the cliffs by welsh miners who opened up this inaccessible beach.
 You too can relive the Victorian holiday with a dip here in low tide bathing pools in the rocks.

 Overnight stops at Ilfracombe on the South West Coast Path